Rustin170506/tidb-analyze.slide/slides.md

 ---
-transition: slide-up
+transition: slide-left
 ---
-# Data Structure
+# Data Structure Overview
 Histogram Bucket

 - Bucket ID: The bucket ID of the histogram.